-Cousin of Mr. HAN Hongwei.
+^{} Cousin of Mr. HAN Hongwei.

+Mr. HAN Hongwei.
 Mr. HAN has served as our director since July 2019, and our chairman of the board since September 2019.
 Mr. HAN is the founder of our Company and Hywin Financial Holding.
 Prior to that, Mr. HAN served as the chairman at Henan Yizhong (Group) Co., Ltd. from July 1995 to June 2008, responsible for the overall management of the company.
 Mr. HAN is currently the president of Henan Chamber of Commerce (Shanghai) and New Shanghai Merchants Federation, and executive president of the Federation of Enterprises in Shanghai (Chamber of Commerce).
 Mr. HAN was awarded the "Industry Achievement Award" by Hurun Report in November 2017.
 He was recognized as the "2014 China Economic Figure" by Economic Information Daily in November 2014.
 He was also recognized as the "Man of the Year for China Independent Wealth Management Industry" by Fortune Today in November 2016.
 He was elected as the first chairman of the Council of China Private Investor Rights Protection Alliance in July 2017.
+Mr. Han was recognized as one of the "2021-2022 Outstanding Entrepreneurs" by the Shanghai Committee of the China National Democratic Construction Association.
+Mr. Han was also recognized as one of the "10 Most Influential People of the Year" at the 2021-2022 China Alcohol Aspiration Awards.

 Ms. WANG Dian.
 Ms. WANG has served as our director since July 2019, and our chief executive officer since September 2019.
 Ms. WANG has served as the chief executive officer of Hywin Wealth Management since July 2018.
 Prior to that, Ms. WANG served as the Vice President of Hywin Financial Holding from July 2015 to July 2018, responsible for the middle to backstage management of the company.
 Ms. WANG received her executive master of business administration from Cheung Kong Graduate School of Business in 2018.
 In 2020, Ms. WANG won the "Woman of the Year in Greater China Wealth Management" at the WealthBriefingAsia Greater China Awards 2020.
-In 2021, Ms. WANG won the "Best CEO in Greater China Wealth Management" in the WealthBriefingAsia Greater China Awards 2021.
+In 2021, 2022 and 2023, Ms. WANG won the "Best CEO in Greater China Wealth Management" at the WealthBriefingAsia Greater China Awards 2021, 2022 and 2023, respectively.

 Ms. ZHU Shuming.
 Ms. ZHU was appointed as our director in February 2021.
-Ms. ZHU joined Hywin Capital Management LLC, an affiliated entity, in October 2016 and serves as its President and COO.
-Ms. ZHU directs the overall management of the firm and also works as the international liaison between the firm and the other entities within the Hywin Financial Holding in various jurisdictions.
+Ms. ZHU served as President and COO of Hywin Capital Management LLC, an affiliated entity, from October 2016 to February 2023.
+Ms. ZHU directed the overall management of the firm and also worked as the international liaison between the firm and other Hywin entities in various jurisdictions.
+In June 2023, Ms. ZHU joined Haiyin Wealth Management (Hong Kong) Limited as a Managing Director to advocate the firm's public relations, diversity and ESG initiatives.
 Ms. ZHU brings to the firm over 10 years of experience in the financial industry and has worked in the United States, Canada and China.
-Prior to joining the firm, Ms. ZHU worked in a number of roles at various North American financial firms, including Manulife Financial, Mercer Investment consulting and Mercer HR Consulting.
+Ms. ZHU previously worked at various North American financial firms, including Manulife Financial, Mercer Investment Consulting and Mercer HR Consulting.
 Ms. ZHU graduated with a Bachelor of Science degree from Renmin University of China in 1997 and a Master of Science degree from Boston University, United States in 2001.